saraaltayeh/storefront/README.md

 As a user, I want to choose a category and see a list of all available products matching that category As a user, I want a clean, easy to use user interface so that I can shop the online store with confidence

+- Phase 2:

+ Continue work on the e-Commerce storefront, breaking up the store into multiple reducers and sharing functionality/data between components.

 ## [Netlify Link]( https://saraaltayeh.github.io/storefront/)

 ## UML